BenjaminLawson/PDF.js-Viewer-Shortcode/readme.md

 *   download (optional): true/false, enables or disables download button (default: true)
 *   print (optional): true/false, enables or disables print button (default: true)

+*This plugin does not support a button within the Gutenberg interface, however the shortcode still works fine.*

 ## Installation
 This fork can be installed by downloading the files, and uploading to your sites `wp-content/plugins` directory.
 Make sure the plugin folder is named `pdfjs-viewer-shortcode`.

 The original plugin can be installed either directly from your WordPress admin panel, by searching for **PDF.js Viewer Shortcode**, or downloading from the Wordpress Plugin Repository, uploading and expanding the archive into your sites `wp-content/plugins` directory.